-Survivors of brain aneurysms might suffer short-term and/or long-term deficits as a result of a rupture or treatment.
-In thirty percent of the cases, these deficits disappear over time.
+Survivors of brain aneurysms may experience short- and/or long-term physical and/or neurological deficits as a result of a rupture or treatment.

-For subarachnoid hemorrhage (SAH) survivors, the deficits are often greater, more noticeable, and require a longer recovery period.
-Some, not all, SAH and unruptured aneurysm survivors suffer from the following:
+For survivors of a ruptured aneurysm, the deficits are often greater, more noticeable, and require a longer recovery period.